Here's the full list of President Donald Trump's executive orders

-It's been a little over two months since Donald Trump took office, and the 45th president has already signed a dozen wide-ranging executive orders, hoping to fulfill a number of his campaign promises.
+Since Donald Trump took office early this year he has signed a long and ever-growing list of executive orders, hoping to fulfill a number of his campaign promises.

-Surrounded by staff during Oval Office photo opportunities, Trump signed the burst of orders within just his first three weeks to undo many of President Barack Obama's policies.
+In his first three weeks alone, Trump signed a burst of orders to undo many of President Barack Obama's policies.
+Later in June, in his first meeting with his Cabinet, he claimed to have accomplished more than most previous U.S. presidents:

+"Never has there been a president — with few exceptions, in the case of FDR, he had a major Depression to handle — who's passed more legislation, who's done more things than what we've done," Trump said.
+"I think we've been about as active as you can possibly be at a just about record-setting pace."

 Here's an updated overview of each of Trump's orders: